n8n-io/n8n-docs/docs/getting-started/key-components.md

 # Key Components

+Before you start automating workflows with n8n, it's important to understand some key components and concepts.

 ## Connection

-A connection establishes a link between nodes to route data through the workflow.
+A [connection](../reference/glossary.md#connection) establishes a link between nodes to route data through the workflow.
 Each node can have one or multiple connections.

 ## Node

-A node is an entry point for retrieving data, a function to process data or an exit for sending data.
-The data process includes filtering, recomposing and changing data.
-There can be one or several nodes for your API, service or app.
-You can connect multiple nodes, which allows you to create simple and complex workflows with them intuitively.
+A [node](../reference/glossary.md#node) is an entry point for retrieving data, a function to process data, or an exit for sending data.
+The data process includes filtering, recomposing, and changing data.
+There can be one or several nodes for your API, service, or app.
+By connecting multiple nodes, you can create simple and complex workflows.

-For example, consider a Google Sheets node.
-It can be used to retrieve or write data to a Google Sheet.
+* *Example*: A [Google Sheets node](../nodes/nodes-library/nodes/GoogleSheets/README.md) can be used to retrieve or write data to a Google Sheet.

+Note that if an application you need does not have a dedicated Node yet, you can access the data by using the [HTTP Request node](../nodes/nodes-library/core-nodes/HTTPRequest/README.md) or the [Webhook node](../nodes/nodes-library/core-nodes/Webhook/README.md).

 ## Trigger Node

-A trigger node is a node that starts a workflow and supplies the initial data.
+A [trigger node](../reference/glossary.md#trigger) is a node that starts a workflow and supplies the initial data.
 What triggers it, depends on the node.
-It could be the time, a webhook call or an event from an external service.
+It could be the time, a webhook call, or an event from an external service.

-For example, consider a Trello trigger node.
-When a Trello Board gets updated, it will trigger a workflow to start using the data from the updated board.
+* *Example*: A [Trello trigger node](../nodes/nodes-library/nodes/Trello/README.md) can be used to trigger a workflow when a Trello Board gets updated, using the data from the updated board.

 ## Workflow

-A workflow is a canvas on which you can place and connect nodes.
+A [workflow](../reference/glossary.md#workflow) is a collection of node connected together to automate a process.
 A workflow can be started manually or by trigger nodes.
 A workflow run ends when all active and connected nodes have processed their data.